 THE BROTHERS KARAMAZOV by Fyodor Dostoevsky (Quotes)

-Laches by Plato (Quotes) TRACTATUS LOGICO-PHILOSOPHICUS by Ludwig Wittgenstein Daode Jing by Laozi (Quotes)
+Laches by Plato (Quotes) PROCESS AND REALITY by Alfred North Whitehead (Ongoing) TRACTATUS LOGICO-PHILOSOPHICUS by Ludwig Wittgenstein Daode Jing by Laozi (Quotes)

 THE MIRACULOUS JOURNEY OF EDWARD TULANE 37186.jpg